Today’s guest blog was written by Claire Checovich, Exercise & Ergonomics Specialist in the Promega Wellness Center.

 What is a neutral position?

 Simply put, a neutral position is when your joints and muscles are at a position that can be comfortably maintained for a prolonged period of time.
 It keeps muscles in their natural, homeostatic length; not lengthened or shortened – similar to Goldilocks, they’re “just right.”
-This neutral position can help prevent aches and pains while sitting for extended periods.
+This neutral position can help prevent aches and pains while sitting for extended periods and promotes muscle and joint health.

 A neutral position is as follows: